alphagov/govuk-rfcs/rfc-176-replacing-static.md

 ## Proposed Roadmap

 There are two initial streams, reflecting the fact that the gems could potentially be worked on independently.
 The work in each stream is arranged so that even if we don’t take the ultimate step, we’ll still be doing useful work.
 After these streams are complete, a final stream of work can retire `static`.
+There is also an optional stream to share assets from other gems between the apps, which could be started before or after the otherk work streams.

 ### Stream 1: Banner Gem
 - Create prototype banner gem.